SoftHu/tos_avg/En/Ama.md

 Start -->1775553166302452[<b>Speaker 👉 Ama:</b>
 \n-]
 Start -->1775553166302456[<b>Speaker 👉 Ama:</b>
-\nDid you know that I am the one who made my beloved Yui's parasol?
-Amazing right!]
+\nI've been designing a new Autumn Collection, but it's not ready yet!]
 Start -->1775553166302460[<b>Speaker 👉 Ama:</b>
-\nFancy going to the Tavern for cocktails later?]
+\nFancy going to the &lbrace;location.16&rbrace; for cocktails later?]
 Start -->1775553166302464[<b>Speaker 👉 Ama:</b>
-\nI've been designing a new Autumn collection, but it's not ready yet!]
+\n&lbrace;c.playername&rbrace; you need a coat as thick as &lbrace;npc.4101&rbrace;'s in this weather!]
 Start -->1775553166302468[<b>Speaker 👉 Ama:</b>
-\nYou've been spending time with Torleone, right my darlings?
+\nYou've been spending time with &lbrace;npc.4206&rbrace;, right my darlings?
 Has he said anything about me?]
 Start -->1775553166302472[<b>Speaker 👉 Ama:</b>
-\n&lbrace;c.playername&rbrace; you need a coat as thick as Kons in this weather!]
+\n&lbrace;c.playername&rbrace; you need a coat as thick as &lbrace;npc.4101&rbrace;s in this weather!]
 Start -->1775553166302476[<b>Speaker 👉 Ama:</b>
-\nI worry about my beloved Yui at this time of year!
+\nI worry about my beloved &lbrace;npc.4209&rbrace; at this time of year!
 She rushes around putting everyone else first.
 She needs to think about herself from time to time]
 Start -->1775553731232016[<b>Speaker 👉 Ama:</b>
 \nI simply cannot stand people who waste their potential!
 I think it's unacceptable.]
 Start -->1775553732866324[<b>Speaker 👉 Ama:</b>
-\nI'll give this bottle of Ninja Bubble to Seabert.
+\nI'll give this bottle of Ninja Bubble to &lbrace;npc.4207&rbrace;.
 I can't stand it.]
+1775553732866324 -->1778209356164611{ }

 ```